 - Hair: Bald (formerly silver, originally black)

-- Distinguishing Features: Appears to be a man in his physical prime, and roughly half his much greater chronological age, as a result of being rejuvanated by the High Evolutionary
+- Distinguishing Features: Appears to be a man in his physical prime, and roughly half his much greater chronological age, as a result of being rejuvenated by the High Evolutionary

 - Identity: Publicly known